 The module “Public Policy and Administration” aims at familiarizing students with different models of organizing the State and, in particular, its public administration.
-It discusses how different disciplines and theoretical perspectives have conceptualised the State and the instruments that should be put in place to make it work for the collective good.
+It discusses how different disciplines and theoretical perspectives have conceptualized the State and the instruments that should be put in place to make it work for the collective good.
 The lectures are situated in the context of the current debate, at domestic and international level, of how we can organize at best the State and its public service.

 In the second part the course deals with one of the main functions of the State: the generation of public policies.
 The lectures explore how we understand the process of decision-making and of the creation of public policies.
 It draws from models of bounded rationality and incrementalism, reaching out to the most recent developments in behavioural public policy, informed by studies in psychology.

 The module entails both traditional lectures as well as class discussions about relevant case studies and examples taken from current affairs.
 It also involves a structured class discussion of a scholarly paper, class associated with a graded take-home assignment.

 Second Block - History of Economic Thought (Luca Fantacci).